aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/ole-objects/_index.md

 ---
-title: How to Remove OLE Objects in Aspose.Tasks for .NET
+title: How to Remove OLE Objects Using Aspose.Tasks for .NET API
-linktitle: How to Remove OLE Objects in Aspose.Tasks for .NET
+linktitle: How to Remove OLE Objects Using Aspose.Tasks for .NET API
 second_title: Aspose.Tasks .NET API
 description: Learn how to remove OLE objects using Aspose.Tasks for .NET, and discover how to manage OLE and clear OLE efficiently in your projects.
 weight: 22